mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_ILL.md

 148.647
 148.699

-The detectors operate in continuous mode, so each NeXus file just contains counts for each detector.
+The detectors operate in continuous mode, so each NeXus file just contains counts for each detector, there is no time-of-flight information.

+The detectors can overlap, see section **`LoadILLASCII`** below.

 The file format used by D2B is [described here](https://www.ill.eu/instruments-support/computing-for-science/data-analysis/raw-data/).
 Currently only ASCII files are produced, but NeXus files should be produced in the future, and before any loaders are written.